Dolly Parton Is Worth Millions Thanks To Decades Of Fighting For Her Value

 If you opened up a dictionary and looked under the word “wealthy,” you’d find a huge photo of country superstar Dolly Parton.
-It turns out, the singer, songwriter, actress, author, entrepreneur, and philanthropist has a net worth of $600 million, according to Celebrity Net Worth.
+It turns out, the singer, songwriter, actress, author, entrepreneur, and philanthropist has a net worth of £512 million ($600 million), according to Celebrity Net Worth.

 After achieving success as a songwriter, the Tennessee native released her debut album Hello, I'm Dolly in 1967.
 Since then, she has become a country music legend, garnering countless Grammy Awards, American Music Awards, Country Music Awards and has sold more than 100 million albums as a solo artist.